 After narrowly missing an NCAA Tournament berth in 2014, Shute's first season, the Jumbos advanced to the NCAA Round of 16 in 2015 and were a nationally-ranked team throughout 2016 and 2017 as well.
 The 2015 team earned the program's first NCAA berth since 2011 and won a second-round game at Messiah 14-7.
 In the very competitive New England Small College Athletic Conference (NESCAC), Tufts advanced to the conference championship semi-final also for the first time since 2011 that year.
 The Jumbos won nine games in 2016 and 10 in 2017 as a young roster recruited to Tufts by Coach Shute continued to emerge.

-Farrell is a 2008 graduate of Cornell, where she earned a bachelor's degree in applied economics and management.
+Shute is a 2008 graduate of Cornell, where she earned a bachelor's degree in applied economics and management.
 She immediately went into coaching, serving as an assistant at Division I American University for the 2009 season.
 She was then an assistant for the 2010 Ivy League runners-up at Dartmouth College.

-A member of the United States Development Team from 2006-08, Farrell founded and directs teamthirteen, a women's lacrosse specialty company which focuses on the development of fundamental skills and teamwork in girls and young women.
+A member of the United States Development Team from 2006-08, Shute founded and directs teamthirteen, a women's lacrosse specialty company which focuses on the development of fundamental skills and teamwork in girls and young women.
 She also spends summers working the top college recruiting showcases and instructional camps.

-Farrell became the sixth head coach of Jumbo Women's Lacrosse since the program was founded in 1975.
+Shute became the sixth head coach of Jumbo Women's Lacrosse since the program was founded in 1975.
 Originally from Fayetteville, New York, she is a 2004 graduate of Fayetteville-Manlius High School.